Tommytutu/OCT-H/README.md

 # OCT-H

-Code for the paper ''Inherently Interpretable Machine Learning for Credit Scoring: Optimal Classification Tree with Hyperplane Splits''.
+Code for the paper *"Inherently Interpretable Machine Learning for Credit Scoring: Optimal Classification Tree with Hyperplane Splits"*.

-The code will run in python3 and require Gurobi11.0 solver.
-The required packages are listed in
+The code will run in python3 and require [Gurobi11.0](https://www.gurobi.com/products/gurobi-optimizer/) solver.

 ## Parameters